Advance Directives – Leave a Legacy

 - A special or limited power of attorney gives the agent the legal power and authority to do only those things specified in the power of attorney.

-E. Advantages of a Durable Power of Attorney for Health Care
+E. Advantages of a Durable Power of Attorney

 - If the principal later becomes disabled or incapacitated, the agent can act on behalf of the principal without the necessity of court intervention.